Greenland Forbidden Coast

 Sermiligaq to Kulusuk.
 We will sail further into Sermiligaq Fjord and enter the stunning Ikasaq Sound.
 We will make a short stop at the abandoned WWII military base of Bluie East 2.
 From here we will continue our passage to Angmagssalik Fjord and anchor adjacent to Kulusuk village in the afternoon.

 Kulusuk.
 We will go ashore and visit the village of Kulusuk.
-Here are expedition concludes and guests will leave us to catch their flight back to Iceland or continue with their own further exploration of Greenland.
+Here our expedition concludes and guests will leave us to catch their flight back to Iceland or continue with their own further exploration of Greenland.

 - Thermal underwear, at least two sets of shirts.